“Therapy isn’t Radio.We don’t need to constantly fill the air with sounds. Sometimes, when its quiet, surprising things happen.”

 SERVICES PROVIDED

 I provide a range of supports to my clients based on an assessment of their needs and their self directed goals.
 I work to demonstrate a respect for diversity and inclusion of modalities and models appropriate to the needs of the people who I work with.
-These modalities may include: Cognitive Behavioural Therapy; Dialectical Behaviour Therapy (DBT) skills training; Motivational Interviewing; Mindfulness; Somatic Experiencing (SE); and Eye Movement Desensitization and Reprocessing (EMDR).
+These modalities may include: Cognitive Behavioural Therapy; Dialectical Behaviour Therapy (DBT) skills training; Motivational Interviewing; Internal Family Systems (IFS), Mindfulness; Somatic Experiencing (SE); Accelerated Resolution Therapy (ART), and Eye Movement Desensitization and Reprocessing (EMDR).

 My areas of specialization include, but are not limited to: